sophiefy/StellaVoiceChanger/README.md

 ## Introduction

 Stella Voice Changer is an easy-to-use application with GUI for deep-learning-based voice conversion inference on local machines.
-Now it supports record model CPU inference, tested on Windows 10 and Windows 11.
+Now it supports record mode CPU inference, tested on Windows 10 and Windows 11.

 ## How to Use